jainachin/awsInterface/README.md

 ### s3Interface

 This is a wrapper built around the Python client for S3: [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
-It provided a Python interface to read and write data to S3.
+It provides a Python interface to read and write data to S3.
 The following methods are supported:

     -- list all buckets
     -- create a new bucket